Docs

 /api/workspaces/{workspace-id}/flows/{flow-slug}/installations/{installation-id}/interfaces/{interface-id}

-state rather than interface-shape failures.
+those as billing state rather than interface-shape failures.
+Complete the

 flows interfaces curl prints Authorization: Bearer ${BREYTA_TOKEN} as a